marctang/marctang.github.io/_projects/2017_initiative_embeddings.md

 ---
 layout: page
 title: PRINCIPAL WORD EMBEDDING
-description: Non-funded cooperative initiative (2016-2019), Analyst
+description: Non-funded cooperative initiative (2016-2019), Analyst.
+Natural language processing has been highly influenced by deep learning and continuous representation of words known as word vectors.
+This project uses principal component analysis to improve the efficiency of word vectors extraction from both raw and annotated corpora of languages such as French, Swedish, and Swahili.
 img: assets/img/embeddings.png
 redirect: https://www.marctang.info/_files/ugd/3a591c_b5ce5f4a090647e18146582d2319c3c2.pdf
 importance: 2017